nik123bitkin/MAC-adresses/README.md

+# MAC-addresses
-# Computer Systems and Networks #1
+Computer Systems and Networks #1
 Task: get the mac-adresses of the computer.
 MSDN-following.